- Get Involved

 • Ohio turtles

-Along with the animals listed above, several members of the Toledo Zoo staff are also involved in various programs for animal conservation.
-Some of those programs are right here in Ohio while others are located internationally.
-Learn about conservation projects that the Zoo is involved with throughout the region and the world
+Along with the animals listed above, several Toledo Zoo staffers are involved with specific animal conservation programs.
+Some programs are right here in Ohio, while others are international.
+Learn more about the difference we’re making in our communities and around the world.

 Make a Donation Today